-Alaska train travel offers an exciting way to see the state.
-Both the White Pass & Yukon Route and the Alaska Railroad go places inaccessible by road.
-Both trains still offer “whistle stop” service for passengers to disembark along the way for a quiet day of picnicking, fishing, or hiking.
+Alaska offers some of the world’s most spectacular rail journeys on the two railroads operating in the state: the Alaska Railroad and the White Pass & Yukon Railroad.
+Traveling Alaska by train offers an exciting yet comfortable way to see the state.
+Both trains journey through areas that are inaccessible by road and offer “whistle stop” service for passengers to disembark along the way for a quiet day of picnicking, fishing, or hiking.

-On the Alaska Railroad, two classes of passenger service are available, including GoldStar Service featuring glass-domed ceilings and outside viewing platforms.
+Two classes of passenger service are available, including GoldStar Service featuring glass-domed ceilings and outside viewing platforms.
 Locally-sourced food and beverages are offered in dining cars so you can enjoy hearty and delicious meals on your journey.
 Local tour guides provide narration and point out the bears, moose, bald eagles, and other wildlife that can be seen along the way.

 For a train adventure in the Inside Passage, the White Pass & Yukon Railroad travels from Skagway to Fraser, B.C.
 Established in 1891 during the Klondike Gold Rush, it’s now a scenic rail line that takes visitors through rugged terrain and impressive scenery.